evannetwork/evannetwork.github.io/dev/smart-agents.md

   This agent watches for updates on the blockchain and sends users, that subscribed for those, notifications.
 - oracle smart agents<br>
   These agents enrich blockchain data with off-chain data.
 An example is the "weather agent", that can be invited into a task contract.
 If this agent has been invited and a ToDo, that requests weather information, is added, it responds with the current weather at the requested location.

+A detailed description how to create a Smart Agent is coming soon.